Terroan/MyPortfolio/README.md

 ## Netlify
 Netlify is an online hoster for both static and dynamic websites.
 The reason why I decided to prefer Netlify over eg. Github Pages is that it offers a **background server** to use (it also provides a connection to the GitHub-Repo and automatically publishes the latest commits).
 Via so called **severless functions** Netlify allows the user to execute functions on the background server in order to not exploit them to normal clients.

 In my project I embedded the Spotify API to display my overall top song.
-The business logic for this is executed on the background server each time the website is loaded (fatch access token to API -> fetch song) and not on the client that requests the website.
+The business logic for this is executed on the background server each time the website is loaded (fetch access token to API -> fetch song) and not on the client that requests the website.

 Netlify background functions are found in the folder **./netlify/functions**